 Branches and Twigs

-Branches and twigs grow out of the tree trunk and serve as support structures for leaves, flowers and fruit.
+Branches and twigs grow out of the tree trunk and serve as support structures for leaves, flowers, and fruit.
+Branches are the main “limbs” of the tree, whereas the twigs are smaller and come off of the branches.
 They also transport materials between the trunk and the leaves.

 The trunk of a tree is made up of five different layers.